This is the multi-page printable view of this section. Click here to print.

 Use-case and usage patterns will determine the resource requirements for Anchore Enterprise.
 When deploying via Helm, requests and limits are set in the values.yaml file.
 When deploying via docker compose, add reservations and limits into your docker compose file.
 The following recommendations can get you started:

 • Requests specify the desired resource amounts for the container, while limits specify the maximum resource amounts the container is allowed.
 We have found that setting the request and limit to the same value provides the best quality of service (QoS) from Kubernetes.
+We do not recommend setting limits for CPU.

 • We do not recommend setting less than 1 CPU unit for any containers.
 Less than this could result in unexpected behaviour and should only be used in testing scenarios.